unk1ndled/nxc-Exa-AtoW/docs/Usage.md

 ## 6. Configure the HPC connection and job resources

-The runtime needs one HPC INI and one job INI.
-Start from `e2e/minimal-hpc.ini` and `e2e/minimal-job.ini`.
+The runtime needs one HPC INI and one app-specific job INI.
+Start from the shared `e2e/minimal-hpc.ini` and either `e2e/openqcd-job.ini` or `e2e/mpi-hello-job.ini`.

 The HPC file defines the scheduler profile, SSH target, command names, and timeouts.
 The job file defines application directories and SLURM resources: